yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

 - Fall-forward is unsupported with a YugabyteDB cluster running on [YugabyteDB Managed](../../../yugabyte-cloud).
 - [SSL Connectivity](../../reference/yb-voyager-cli/#ssl-connectivity) is unsupported for export or streaming events from YugabyteDB during `export data from target`.
-- yb-voyager provides limited datatypes support with YugabyteDB CDC during `export data from target` for datatypes such as DECIMAL, and Timestamp.
+- yb-voyager provides limited support for datatypes during CDC of `export data from target` phase.
+For example, datatypes such as DECIMAL and Timestamp are not supported.
-- You need to manually delete the stream ID of YugabyteDB CDC created by Voyager during `export data from target`.